Mistborn: Magic

-In Scadrial, the world where Mistborn takes place, magic is depicted as a supernatural force harnessed by three distinct disciplines: Allomancy, Feruchemy, and Hemalurgy.
+Scadrial is home to three magical disciplines: Allomancy, Feruchemy, and Hemalurgy.
 All three magic systems are based on metals, which are used by the Invested individual to grant them specific abilities.
-Their power originates in the Shards, Preservation and Ruin, the two god-like beings that are present in the Mistborn world.
-This power later fuses to become Harmony.
+The series makes use of hard magic principles, and so all three disciplines have rigorously defined rules which are defined in the books' appendices.

 Allomancy

 In the Mistborn series, Allomancy is a predominantly genetic ability that allows a person to metabolize ("burn") metals, ingested by the Allomancer, for magical powers that can enhance physical and mental capacities.
+For example, by burning tin an Allomancer may improve their perceptive abilities, such as eyesight and hearing.
 There are 16 metals that such Allomancers can use, with each metal granting a specific ability.
-In addition to these, there are three fictional metals, Atium, Malatium and Lerasium, that are the solid manifestation of the powers of Ruin and Preservation respectively.
-A person who is only able to burn one of the Allomantic metals is known as a Misting.
-Anyone who is naturally capable of burning all of the metals is called a Mistborn.
-In the first trilogy, only Mistings and Mistborn existed, although in the second series, interbreeding caused a new phenomenon of people with one Allomantic and one Feruchemical ability, called Twinborn.
+In addition to these, there are "god metals" with other effects.
+A Mistborn is able to use all 16 and a Misting may use a single one only.